Ironhack-WDFT-Lisbon/w5-d3-exercise-integrate-backend/README.md

    ```
    3. Adjust the props in the updateStudent route
 4. UpdateStudent.jsx:
-   1. Accept the editStudent prop
-   2. Refactor the handleSubmit function:
+   1. Refactor the updatedStudent object in the handleSubmit function:
-      1. Remove both the const updateStudents and the setStudents (no longer a prop)
-      2. Add the following to replace the items removed in the previous line:
       ```
-        editStudent({ _id: studentId, name, img: imgURL, age, bootcamp });
+        updatedStudent({ _id: studentId, ... });
       ```

 ### v6 - Get Specific Student by Id